 You Use Up a Lot of Sick Days

 Sleep deprivation also affects your immune system.
 “When you sleep poorly, you have three times the amount of sickness,” Shane says.

 Not to mention major health issues like diabetes, obesity, heart disease and high blood pressure are linked to sleep quantity, Shane says.
 “You have one night of poor sleep, and you notice the effects,” he says.
 “That’s proof right there that sleep is vitally important to your health, like exercise and nutrition.”

 You Can’t Remember a Client’s Name

-Here’s why: While you sleep, sharp-wave ripples are reactivated in the brain’s hippocampus to help you process the information you took in during the day, finds a study in the journal Cell Reports.
-Getting plenty of sleep both before learning and after learning makes a difference in what and how much you recall, Brown says.
+Getting plenty of sleep both before learning and after learning makes a difference in what and how much you recall.

 You Make a Poor Impression on Your Team

 Think you’ve trained yourself to function fine on six hours' sleep?
-Fatigue is pulling the wool over your eyes—and your reputation as an employee or a team leader can suffer as a result.
-“If you don’t think you’re more irritable, ask some of your coworkers,” Shane suggests.
+Fatigue is pulling the wool over your eyes.

-As mentioned earlier, sleep-deprived professionals behave similarly to people who are intoxicated.
-Beyond the slowed reaction time and lack of self-control, both groups infamously deny that anything’s off.
+When sleep-deprived professionals behave similarly to people who are intoxicated, they, too will deny that anything’s off.
 “When people are drunk, a lot of times they don’t know that they’re drunk, and they’ll tell you they’re not drunk,” Shane says.
 “It’s the exact same thing when people are sleep-deprived.
 They think everything’s OK and they can function just as well,” but their colleagues know better.